 Kate is a member of ANZACATA, the peak professional body for the creative arts therapies in Australia, New Zealand and the Asia/Pacific region.

-To make a referral download the form below, complete all information and send it to the address on the form.
+If you would like to refer yourself or someone else please download the form below, complete all information and send it to the address on the form.

 Other information you should read before referring someone can be downloaded below.